 FIRST FLOOR – Community Collaboration

-Where the future of healthcare collides with community and private industry, creating innovative solutions that impact our world.
-The audion, demonstration kitchen, and digital library are a public showcase for everyone to gather, collaborate and learn.
+This floor is where the future of healthcare collides with community and private industry, creating innovative solutions that impact our world.
+The audion, atrium, and demonstration kitchen are a public showcase for everyone to gather, collaborate and learn together.

 Hover over an area for more information